asteyven/SET08103-base/units/unit02/unit02b.md

 Conceptual integrity is a requirement for perceived integrity, but it is not enough.

-In [Lecture 05](../lecture05) we will look at modern software architecture that will support conceptual integrity.
+In [Unit 03a](../unit03/unit03a.md) we will look at modern software architecture that will support conceptual integrity.

 ### Tool 19: Refactoring